Overview and setup

 You'll use three files and folders from the public repo:

-We start with chat apps because they are the easiest way to try AI coding.
-Then we move into tools that share more of your project context.
-That is the main comparison: the more context the tool can see, the less copying you do, but the more careful you need to be about reviewing its changes.
+We start with chat apps because they're the easiest way to try AI coding.
+Then we move into tools that share more of your project context, which is the main comparison.
+More context means less copying, but it also means you need to review changes more carefully.

 The comparison map